KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 An OpenXR Runtime implements the OpenXR API.
 The runtime translates the OpenXR function calls into something that the vendor's software/hardware can understand.

 The OpenXR Loader finds and loads a suitable OpenXR runtime that is present on the system.
 The Loader will load in all of the OpenXR function pointers stated in the core specification for the application to use.
-If you are using an extension, such as ``XR_EXT_debug_utils``, any functions associated with that extension will need to be loaded in with ``xrGetInstanceProcAddr()``.
+If you are using an extension, such as :openxr_ref:`XR_EXT_debug_utils`, any functions associated with that extension will need to be loaded in with :openxr_ref:`xrGetInstanceProcAddr`.
 Some platforms like Android require extra work and information to initialize the loader.

 API Layers are additional code layers that are inserted by the loader between the application and the runtime.
 Each of these API layers intercepts the OpenXR function calls from the layer above, does something with that function, and then calls the next layer down.
 Examples of API Layers would be: logging the OpenXR functions to the output or a file; creating trace files of the OpenXR calls for later replay; or for checking that the function calls made to OpenXR are compatible with the OpenXR specification.
 See :ref:`Chapter 6.3 <6.3 OpenXR API Layers>`.